x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/import-certificates.md

 Import-ExchangeCertificate -FileData ([System.IO.File]::ReadAllBytes('\\FileServer01\Data\Chain of Certificates.p7b'))
 ```

+For detailed syntax and parameter information, see [Import-ExchangeCertificate](/powershell/module/exchange/import-exchangecertificate).

 **Notes:**

 - You need to repeat this procedure on each Exchange server where you want to import the certificate (run the command on the server, or use the _Server_ parameter).

-- The _FileName_ and _FileData_ parameters accept local paths if the certificate file is located on the Exchange server where you're running the command, and this is the same server where you want to import the certificate.
+- The _FileData_ parameter accepts local paths if the certificate file is located on the Exchange server where you're running the command, and this is the same server where you want to import the certificate.
 Otherwise, use a UNC path.
 - If you want to be able to export the certificate from the server where you're importing it, you need to use the _PrivateKeyExportable_ parameter with the value `$true`.

-- For more information, see [Import-ExchangeCertificate](/powershell/module/exchange/import-exchangecertificate).

 ## How do you know this worked?